 In this lesson, students will listen to three oral histories that shed light on political and personal reactions toward the 1954 Supreme Court ruling Brown versus Board of Education.
 Though the ruling itself is not mentioned, words like “integration” and “forced busing” refer to the social outcomes as perceived by the speakers.

 All Lesson Plans

 Action for a cleaner tomorrow: A South Carolina Environmental Curriculum Supplement is an activity-based interdisciplinary curriculum supplement that can serve as a starting place for introducing basic environmental education in the classroom.
-In the lesson, students will: look at ways resources are wasted; and consider options to trashing their used, broken, worn out and unwanted items.
+In this lesson, students will: learn the basics of composting; understand how composting reduces the amount of waste a household generates; and learn the basics of soil construction.

 This activity will help students understand what an artifact is and think about South Carolina (or relevant time period/culture) through artifacts.

 Focus Question: How can we count the number of plankton in the water column?
 Objectives: The student will be able to: 1.
 Count a sample of plankton on a microscope slide.
 2. Identify available plankton on a prepared slide by utilizing an available reference key.
 3. Extrapolate a population study of plankton from a limited count of specific plankton utilizing a grid counting mechanism. "